H1d3r/CXPatcher/README.md

 - ~DX12 games will not work unless playable via the popular -dx11 option~ DX12 games will now work via GPTK

+- Does **NOT* remove the need for a CrossOver license.

 ## Instructions

 You need to have an unmodified version of CrossOver, you can download it at: